 POVERTY & THE ARTS is awesome.
 Here’s why: their goal is to empower homeless and formerly homeless individuals as artists and creatives by helping them generate income, job skills, security networks, and purpose in life.
 They also use the arts to promote relationships and a space for volunteers to view homeless individuals as talented and creative, thus creating better advocates and more compassionate community members.
 Over the past few months, we’ve been displaying pieces from the organization in our Center 615 Main building.
-We interviewed Nicole Brandt, the brains and heart behind Poverty & the Arts.
+We sat down for a Q&A with Nicole Brandt, the brains and heart behind Poverty & the Arts.

 Tell us the story behind Poverty and the Arts?